meyhaa/Interactive-Lab-Hub/Lab 2/README.md

 <img src="https://github.com/meyhaa/Interactive-Lab-Hub/blob/Fall2021/Lab%202/night_time_color.png" height="300">
 </p>

 Here is a video of the button interaction, which is was easier to film.
-But in the video, the color of the Pi background is purple as it was ~8pm.
-Note: It's hard to identify the color background as purple in the video because of lighting; however, it looks much more purple in person.
+When the button is pressed, an sleep emoji image is displayed.
+A current limitation is that the same image is displayed no matter what time of day it is.
+Note: In the video, the color of the Pi background is purple as it was ~8pm.
+But it's hard to identify the color background as purple in the video because of lighting; however, it looks much more purple in person.

 [![Video with interaction](https://img.youtube.com/vi/0q_LjkkhkZo/maxresdefault.jpg)](https://youtu.be/0q_LjkkhkZo)